 Which insurance companies are best for older mobile homes?

-Foremost, American Modern and Allstate are among the best insurance companies for older mobile homes, including those built before 1976.
+Foremost, American Modern and Allstate are the best insurance companies for older mobile homes.

 Foremost

 Foremost has been insuring mobile homes for nearly 70 years and insures mobile and manufactured homes of any age.
-Foremost also lets you customize your coverage with optional endorsements that range from hobby farm liability to replacement cost upgrades for your belongings.
+Foremost also lets you customize your coverage with optional endorsements that range from hobby farm liability to replacement cost upgrades for your personal property.

 American Modern

-American Modern’s corporate roots trace back to the post–World War II mobile home boom.
-The company insures mobile homes of any age.
+A mobile home insurance provider since 1965, American Modern insures mobile homes of any age.
 It also insures mobile and manufactured homes that are vacant, occupied on a seasonal basis or used as a rental property.

 Allstate